parsehex/BuddyGenAI/README.md

 (all of these would be optional and/or able to be disabled in settings)

 - Topics: A form of RAG that I want to implement.
 This would allow buddies to learn things about you and recall it across chats.
-- Games: Text adventure games involving your buddy sounds fun to me and I have some ideas that I think would make for an interesting experience.
 - More variety to chats:
   - Delays in responses: Buddies would (occasionally) take longer to respond to messages based on the chat's context or random events.
   - Buddies go Idle: Sometimes, a buddy might "go away" and not respond to messages for a while.